iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Downloaded several times but can't get past the 'let's get started' page.
+I have now uninstalled it.<br> :date: __2021-05-07 17:51:51__

+> Does not load past pick your coach<br> :date: __2021-05-06 13:51:55__

+> Shouldn't have got rid of Michael as a Trainer<br> :date: __2021-05-04 20:08:33__

+> I've downloaded the app on my Samsung phone but cannot get past the screen that says choose you coach, it's just froze on that, can anyone help please .<br> :date: __2021-05-03 13:51:18__

 > The app keeps stopping in the middle of my runs and repeats talking on each part, is there a bug?
 I have reinstalled a few times.<br> :date: __2021-04-29 20:13:38__

 > No more Michael Jordan?
 He shouldn't have been removed without a sportsperson of note prepared as a replacement.
 Personally I am not motivated by a Doctor, DJ, Comedian or a member of the general public.<br> :date: __2021-04-25 05:36:45__